react-page/react-page/README.md

 ### Install dependencies

-ReactPage is a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) that you initialize with:
+React Page is a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) that you initialize with:

 ```bash
 $ yarn